URP Student Awards 2021

-The American Planning Association presents the Outstanding Student Award to one graduate student in each accredited planning program.
+The American Planning Association and American Institute of Certified Planners presents the Outstanding Student Award to one graduate student in each accredited planning program.
 This award recognizes a student who has performed well in class, demonstrates leadership, and shows promise of early achievement in the planning profession.
-The recipient will receive a certificate from the American Planning Association and be recognized on the APA’s website.
+The recipient will receive a certificate from the American Planning Association and will be recognized on the APA’s website.

-The recipient of the 2020 Peter J. Kanavos Sr. Award is Seth Wood.
-Seth was recognized by the faculty for his academic and research accomplishments while in the master’s program, particularly in the field of Geographic Information Systems (GIS).
-Congratulations Seth!
+The recipient of the 2021 Peter J. Kanavos, Sr. Memorial Award is Joe Dever.
+Joe was recognized by the faculty for his academic accomplishments while in the master’s program, particularly in the fields of land use and transportation planning.
+Joe also has extensive professional experience in development, including serving for two years on the Planning Commission for the Town of Chapin, South Carolina.
+Congratulations Joe!

 Ulla Rydberg Memorial Award